okfn/opendatahandbook-old/source/glossary.rst

     information which exists and which can be requested.

-    For the public to make use of these IARs, it is important that any registers of information held be as complete as possible in order to be able to have confidence that documents can be found.
+    For the public to make use of these IARs, it is important that any registers of information held should be as complete as possible in order to be able to have confidence that documents can be found.
 The incompleteness of some registers is a significant problem as it creates a degree of unreliability which may discourage some from using the registers to search for information.

-    It is essential that the metadata in the IARs be comprehensive so that search engines can function effectively.
+    It is essential that the metadata in the IARs should be comprehensive so that search engines can function effectively.
 In the spirit of open government data, public bodies should make their IARs
     available to the general public as raw data under an open licence so